 Primary Sources - Some teachers may require primary sources, which are records of events as they are first described.
 Often the books you choose may contain some primary source material, so remember to check!

 Other places to look for primary sources include:

 - Annals of American History (in print in the MS, online on US Library page)

 - Diaries, speeches, letters, memoirs, autobiographies, original works of art, photographs, political cartoons, and more.

-- Use the key words from your Presearch to enter as search terms in online library catalogs, online databases, and print indexes at the back of the book or in a separate index volume.
+- Use the keywords from your Presearch to enter as search terms in online library catalogs, online databases, and in the index of books that you’ve found.

-- Use the bibliographies and footnotes within the books and articles you’ve already found.
+- Use the bibliographies and footnotes found at the end of chapters and articles that you’ve already found.
 Find these additional sources here at Sidwell Friends or in your public library.